 March 22, 2012 Pullias Vision

 The mission of the Pullias Center for Higher Education is to bring a multidisciplinary perspective to complex social, political, and economic issues in higher education.
-The Center is located within the Rossier School of Education at USC.
-Since 1996 the Center has engaged in action-oriented research projects regarding college outreach programs, financial aid and access for low- to moderate-income students of color, use of technology to supplement college counseling services, effective postsecondary governance, emerging organizational forms such as for-profit institutions, and the retention of doctoral students of color.
+Located within the Rossier School of Education at USC the Pullias Center:

 The goal of the Pullias Center is to provide analysis of significant issues to support efforts to improve postsecondary education.
 Such issues intersect many boundaries.
-The Center is currently engaged in research projects regarding effective postsecondary governance, emerging organizational forms such as for-profit institutions, financial aid and access for students of color, successful college outreach programs, the educational trajectories of community college students, and the retention of doctoral students of color.
+The Center is currently engaged in research projects to improve access and outcomes for low-income, first generation students, improve the performance of postsecondary institutions, assess the role of contingent faculty, understand how colleges can undergo reform in order to increase their effectiveness, and analyze emerging organizational forms such as for-profit institutions, and the educational trajectories of community college students.

 History of Pullias